 Annual Physical Exam Clinic in Niagara Falls, NY

 An annual wellness checkup is a standard visit to the doctor that occurs once a year.
 Every year, this test assesses your general wellness and provides essential information to your healthcare practitioner about the state of your health.
 Our physician will perform a physical exam checklist tailored to your age, gender, and any risk factors.
 Your health is important, which is why you should come to Niagara Falls Urgent Care for your next physical.
 Our professional staff is trained to help you get the care you deserve.
 We are conveniently located at 3117 Military Road Suite 2, Niagara Falls, NY 14304.
-Call today or schedule an appointment online!
+Contact today or schedule an appointment online!